websanco/liferay-learn/docs/dxp/latest/en/headless-delivery/using-oauth2/oauth2-scopes.md

-# OAuth2 Scopes
+# OAuth 2 Scopes

 In OAuth 2.0, applications are granted access to limited subsets of user data.
 These are called *scopes* (not to be confused with Liferay scopes).
 They are created in two ways:

-1. By administrators, by creating a Service Access Policy for the scope.
+* By administrators, by creating a Service Access Policy for the scope.

-2. By developers, by creating a JAX-RS endpoint.
+* By developers, by creating a JAX-RS endpoint.
 By default, scopes are generated based on the HTTP verbs supported by the JAX-RS endpoint.
 A special annotation overrides this behavior and registers specific scopes.

 ## Creating a Scope for a JSONWS Service